syncfusion/flutter-examples/README.md

 ## <a name="using-the-examples"></a>Using the examples ##

-If you download the examples using the "Download ZIP" option then please follow the instructions below.
+If you download the examples using the "Download ZIP" option then follow the instructions below.

 **Step 1**